vancetang/gemini-test/README_en.md

 ### 🌍 Translate Text Files

-This feature can translate text files into multiple languages (such as English `en`, Simplified Chinese `zh-CN`), and generate corresponding language-specific output files (e.g., `README_en.md`, `README_zh-CN.md`).
+This feature can translate text files into multiple languages (e.g., English `en`, Simplified Chinese `zh-CN`) and generate corresponding language-specific output files (e.g., `README_en.md`, `README_zh-CN.md`).

 > [!NOTE]
-> Currently, the file is read and translated all at once, so there may be issues if the file contains too much text!
+> Currently, the translation is done by reading the entire file at once, so there might be issues if the file contains too much text!

 The command format is as follows: